 Determine the Need for Additional Features

 There are a variety of add-ons and additional features you can use with different types of air compressors.
-For example, multiple couplers or air hose splitters allow you to hook up multiple tools to your air compressor so you don’t have to constantly connect and disconnect when you’re changing tasks.
+For example, couplers or air hose splitters allow you to hook up multiple tools to your air compressor so you don’t have to disconnect when you’re changing tasks.
 Air compressors with thermal protection add-ons keep track of internal heating and stop motor damage if the machine is overloaded.

 Some air compressors have belt drive systems rather than direct drives, which allow for quieter operation.
 If you think you will need any of these additional features, you’ll want to make sure that the type of air compressor you choose is compatible.